booch/presentations/proposals/RubyConf/2016/Mocking.md

 Abstract (public, 600 characters)
 --------

-Ruby's got several mocking frameworks to choose from, providing all kinds of test doubles — stubs, mocks, spies, and more.
+Ruby has several mocking frameworks to choose from, providing all kinds of test doubles — stubs, mocks, spies, and more.
-But one kind of test double gets less attention: fakes.
+Unfortunately, one kind of test double gets less attention than it deserves: fakes.
 You don't even need a mocking framework to use fakes effectively.

-In this talk, we'll take a closer look at fakes, and how they compare to the other test doubles.
+Let's take a closer look at fakes, and how they compare to the other test doubles.
 We'll find some places where stubs and mocks are overused, and explore how fakes can provide a better solution.